telayat/Car_Booking_Analysis_and_Prediction_Capstone_Project/README.md

 ## Results<a name="results"></a>

-The main findings of the analysis and prediction can be found in the "Data Scientist Nano Degree (Capstone%20Project)" report [here](https://github.com/telayat/Car_Booking_Analysis_and_Prediction_Capstone_Project/blob/main/Data%20Scientist%20Nano%20Degree%20(Capstone%20Project).pdf) attached to this repo.
+The main findings of the analysis and prediction can be found in the "Data Scientist Nano Degree (Capstone Project)" report [here](https://github.com/telayat/Car_Booking_Analysis_and_Prediction_Capstone_Project/blob/main/Data%20Scientist%20Nano%20Degree%20(Capstone%20Project).pdf) attached to this repo.

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>